 8. Cover Your Vehicle

-Once everything is critter-proofed, dry, and freshly polished, cover your car to keep dirt and debris out.
+Even though your car will be in an environment with full insulation and a stable temperature, it’s still smart to take extra precautions to avoid any accidental dings.
 A custom-fit cover is ideal, but breathable universal covers will work in a pinch.
 It’s best to store your covered car inside, but a high-quality outdoor cover such as a carport is a decent garage alternative.

-Many car owners run their car every three to four weeks to maintain lubrication and prevent moisture accumulation.
+Many car owners run their cars every three to four weeks to maintain lubrication and prevent moisture accumulation.
 While this isn’t always necessary, it will help maintain your car’s condition.

-While it’s good to run your car regularly, you will have to remove and redo a few storage steps, like your car cover, battery, and vent blockages.
+While running your car regularly is good, you will have to remove and redo a few storage steps, like your car cover, battery, and vent blockages.

 Be sure to open your garage door for ventilation while running your car, and leave it on for ten to twenty minutes to properly warm it up.